rnowotniak/qopt/README.md

 # qopt
 Quantum-Inspired Evolutionary Algorithms for Optimization problems

+This repository contains some unpublished before source codes developed by me in the years 2010-2015.
+They were used for research on advanced randomised search algorithms (mainly quantum-inspired evolutionary and genetic algorithms and other population methods) for numerical and combinatorial optimisation.

-These programs and algorithms were developed in different programming languages:
+The programs and algorithms were developed in different programming languages:
 C, C++, Python with Cython interfaces, CUDA C kernels, helpers Bash shell scripts and some algorithms even in Matlab.

 The source code repository main contents: